Unique trout lures from Scandinavia which are proven trout catchers

 Savage Gear Line Thru Seeker and Seaeel

 This line thru lure resembles a bait fish, the finish is actually very good.
-The action is a short vibration, it does not have much of a wooble but the sea trout do not seem to mind.
+The action is a short vibration, it does not have much of a wobble but the sea trout do not seem to mind.
 These lures are designed for maximum casting distance.

-If you are keen to try, the linethru Sandeel is available from Amazon.
+If you are keen to try, the line thru Sandeel is available from Amazon.

 Check out the lure action in the video below

-In this article I have discussed some of the most unique lures found throughout the scandinavian countries.
+In this article, I have discussed some of the most unique lures found throughout the Scandinavian countries.
 I am certainly keen to order a selection and give them a try next time I am targeting trout living in big water.
 When spinning for trout, I believe it is always too easy to resort to using a few old favorites.
 While sometimes, the best lure is one the trout has never seen before.